 9.01 Collegiate Faculty appointments shall be:

-(a) Term (for a specified period of time pursuant to Clause 9.08)
+(a) Term (for a specified period of time pursuant to Clause 9.08); or

 (b) Regular (tenure track)

 9.02 The Dean of Collegiate shall recommend to the Vice-President (Academic) the most suitable candidate to fill the vacancy and shall identify to the Vice-President (Academic) whether there was a consensus on the Advisory Committee with respect to the Dean’s selection.
 Where consensus is not achieved, the Dean shall provide a written report on specific reasons preventing the consensus.
 The Vice-President (Academic) may meet with the Advisory Committee to discuss the selection process.
 The Vice-President shall forward his/her recommendations along with the recommendations of the Dean to the President.
 The President may make an offer of appointment to the candidate recommended by the Vice-President, on behalf of the Board.